resemble-ai/Resemblyzer/README.md

 Resemblyzer has many uses:
 - **Voice similarity metric**: compare different voices and get a value on how similar they sound.
 This leads to other applications:
   - **Speaker verification**: create a voice profile for a person from a few seconds of speech (5s - 30s) and compare it to that of new audio.
 Reject similarity scores below a threshold.
-  - **Speaker diarization**: figure out who is talking when by comparing voice profiles with the continuous embedding of a speech segment.
+  - **Speaker diarization**: figure out who is talking when by comparing voice profiles with the continuous embedding of a multispeaker speech segment.
   - **Fake speech detection**: verify if some speech is legitimate or fake by comparing the similarity of possible fake speech to real speech.
-- **High-level feature extraction**: you can use the embeddings generated as feature vectors for your machine learning models!
+- **High-level feature extraction**: you can use the embeddings generated as feature vectors for machine learning or data analysis.
 This also leads to other applications:
   - **Voice cloning**: see [this other project](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
-  - **Component analysis**: figure out accents, tones, prosody, gender, ... through component analysis of the embeddings.
+  - **Component analysis**: figure out accents, tones, prosody, gender, ... through a component analysis of the embeddings.
   - **Virtual voices**: create entirely new voice embeddings by sampling from a prior distribution.
 - **Loss function**: you can backpropagate through the voice encoder model and use it as a perceptual loss for your deep learning model!
 The voice encoder is written in PyTorch.